COVID-19 Frequently Asked Questions

 Mitigation efforts on campus include:

-- Required use of face coverings indoors when continuous social distancing is not possible.
+- Recommended use of face coverings indoors when continuous social distancing is not possible.

 - Free vaccinations and COVID-19 testing for faculty, staff and students.